-\textbf{Datasets.} We consider streaming forecasting on two physical systems: (a) fluid dynamic system governed by the 1D Burgers’ equation, adapted from~\citet{wei2025cldiffphycon}. (b) real-world weather forecasting adapted from WeatherBench2~\citep{rasp2024weatherbench}.
-The model takes historical states $z_{\le t}:=s_{\le t}$ as conditions and predicts $H$-step future states $x_t:=s_{t+1:t+H}$ over $t$.
+\textbf{Datasets.} We further consider forecasting on two physical systems: (a) fluid dynamic system governed by the 1D Burgers’ equation, adapted from~\citep{wei2025cldiffphycon}. (b) real-world weather forecasting adapted from WeatherBench2~\citep{rasp2024weatherbench}.
+The model takes historical states $z_{\le t}:=s_{\le t}$ as conditions and infers $H$-step future states $x_t:=s_{t+1:t+H}$ over $t$.
 The prediction horizon is $H=10$ for fluid system and $H=12$ for weather forecasting.

-\textbf{RMSE v.s.
-Energy Score.} We adopt root mean squared error (RMSE) and energy score~\cite{gneiting2007strictly} as evaluation metrics, both of which are lower the better.
-RMSE is a point-wise metric that quantifies prediction error, and the energy score is a distributional metric widely used in probabilistic time-series forecasting to evaluate predictive distributions, defined by $\mathbb{E}_{\hat{x}_t\sim p_{\theta}}\norm{\hat{x}_t-x_t}_1-\frac{1}{2}\mathbb{E}_{\hat{x}_t,\hat{x}_t^{\prime}\sim p_{\theta}}\norm{\hat{x}_t-\hat{x}_t^{\prime}}_1$.
-Basically, the energy score measure the absolute error but with a penalty of over-deterministic prediction.
-It is known that the expected energy score is minimized if and only if the model prediction exactly recovers the ground-truth distribution~\citep{gneiting2007strictly}.
-Together, RMSE and the energy score offer complementary perspectives on model performance.

-Table~\ref{tab:physics} reports the RMSE and energy scores of different methods.
-We observe that a deterministic auto-regressive model (using the same backbone as others) attains RMSE comparable to or better than diffusion and flow matching models.
-However, it fails to capture the underlying predictive uncertainty, as evidenced by substantially worse energy scores.
-Asynchronous denoising approaches such as CL-Diffusion intentionally maintain partially denoised future trajectories.
-For evaluation, we fully denoise these trajectories into clean samples using one-step DDIM.
-Despite this, their performance remains inferior.
-Warm-start heuristic exhibits similar behavior, as the generated samples are not guaranteed to align with the target predictive distribution.
-In contrast, sequential flow models attain both strong point-wise accuracy and well-calibrated predictive distributions using only one sampling step.

-\textbf{Long-horizon behavior.} Figure~\ref{fig:long_horizon} compares the RMSE as a function of the forecast lead time $h=1,2,...,H$.
-While the auto-regressive model performs better at short horizons, its error increases more rapidly with horizon than flow-based models.
-In contrast, the sequential flow model with one sampling step performs competitively to the full-step pretrained model across the entire forecast window.
+\textbf{Results.} We use $N=20$ particles and Table~\ref{tab:physics} reports the energy score and RMSE.
+We observe acceleration heuristics such as asynchronous denoising and warm starts underperform, while \model still maintains a competitive energy score with only one flow sampling step.